-Leading marketing, however, is a much broader task.
-It’s about helping the organization maximize the Value Creation Zone (V-Zone for short)—the crucial overlap between customer and company needs.
+Leading marketing, however, is much broader.
+It’s about helping the organization expand the Value Creation Zone (V-Zone for short)—the crucial overlap between customer and company needs.

 The Four Dimensions of Marketing Leadership

 Mobilize your Boss.
-Claiming your seat at the top table requires skill and focus.
-Success in marketing starts with a top-management perspective—a view on what’s important for customers and for the organization’s chiefs.
+Success in marketing starts with a top management perspective—a view on what’s important for customers and for the organization’s chiefs.
 Marketers must claim their seat at the top table.

 Mobilize your Colleagues.
 Most marketers don’t have everybody else reporting to them.
-That’s why, to get anything done, they must know how to mobilize their colleagues—including the many people who don’t report to them.
+To get anything done, they must know how to mobilize their colleagues—the people who make the customer experience happen.

 Mobilize your Team.
-World-class marketing is, of course, still about great product development, pricing, or advertising.
-Initially, marketers execute marketing tasks themselves.
-But sooner or later, they must learn how to build, align, and mobilize a team with the right combination of technical, creative, and interpersonal skills to deliver the brand strategy.
+World-class marketing is still about great product development, distribution, pricing, and advertising.
+Early in their careers, marketers execute marketing tasks themselves.
+But sooner or later they must learn how to build, align, and mobilize a team with the right technical, creative, and interpersonal skills to expand the Value Creation Zone.

 Mobilize Yourself.
 Mobilizing bosses, colleagues, and teams is exciting.
 But it’s also hard work.
-Especially when combined with the relentless time and budget pressure in today’s organizations, the process of mobilization can be demanding.
-That’s why marketing leaders must aim high and continuously find ways to mobilize themselves— to keep going when things get tough.
+That’s why marketing leaders must aim high and continuously find ways to mobilize themselves— so they can keep going when things get tough.

 Are marketing leaders born or made?
 Here’s the good news; everybody can learn these critical marketing leadership skills.
 In our large-scale global research, we found that personality matters very little when it comes to a marketing leader’s success (so stop blaming your genes).
 Every marketer can start on this journey straight away.